Skip to content

 • something you would rescue first from your desk

-People answer with photos throughout the day.
-The host picks one tiny award: fastest find, weirdest object, best explanation.
+Photos trickle in across the day.
+At the end, the host hands out one tiny award for fastest find, weirdest object, or best explanation.

 Best pick: LearnClash for recurring competition, This or That for new teams, Caption Contest for async humor, and Desk Detective for distributed teams.